orthanc-team/orthanc-auth-service/demo-setup/README.md

 To start the setup, type: `./start-demo-with-meddream.sh`

-- A script or application requests the `orthanc-token-service` web-service to generate a `meddream-instant-link` token via the Rest API:
+- A script or application requests the `orthanc-auth-service` web-service to generate a `meddream-instant-link` token via the Rest API:
 ```bash
 curl -X PUT http://demo-script-user:demo-script-password@localhost:8000/shares -H 'Content-Type: application/json' \
   -d '{"id": "demo-1",